Freya Jayawardana: Debut in JKT48 and early career (2018 – 2022)

-2023–present: Breakthrough and rise to prominence
+Breakthrough and rise to prominence (2023 – present)

-Freya became a viral meme sensation on the internet in 2023.
-On July 19, 2023, she appeared as a special guest on the Trans7 variety show Lapor Pak!, which subsequently became a trending topic on Twitter.
-In August 2023, she represented JKT48 at the Tokyo Idol Festival 2023, and conducted an official visit to the AKB48 Theater.
-Later that same month, she represented JKT48 at the AniManGaki 2023.
-In October 2023, she set a new record that solidified her position as the first member of JKT48 to successfully perform all unit songs from the Renai Kinshi Jourei setlist.
-She was also selected to appear in advertising campaigns for Shopee.
+Jayawardana became a viral meme sensation on the internet in 2023, and on July 19 appeared as a special guest on the Trans7 variety show Lapor Pak!, which subsequently became a trending topic on Twitter.
+In August 2023 she represented JKT48 at the 2023 Tokyo Idol Festival, and conducted an official visit to the AKB48 Theater.
+Later that same month she represented JKT48 at the 2023 AniManGaki.
+In October 2023 she was the first member of JKT48 to successfully perform all unit songs from the Renai Kinshi Jourei setlist, solidifying her position.